 LeadersLink Founder & Executive Director

-The spread of the coronavirus in China gives leaders of U.S. cities and counties the unique opportunity to watch a response in real time, see what works and doesn’t and consider what they would do if the virus began to spread here.
+The spread of the coronavirus around the world has given leaders of U.S. cities and counties the unique opportunity to watch a response in real time and see what works and what doesn’t.
+Now, they need to consider how to apply those lessons here.

 Understand the threat.